-- 132.DRC is a low-income, fragile state, with a GDP per capita of US\$ 808, a poverty headcount 77 percent, an HDI of 0.435 (rank 176/188), and a GDI of 0.832.
-The total population is estimated at 94 million people.
-The country has experienced economic collapse since the 1980s and successive waves of conflict since the 1990s.
+- 131.DRC is a low-income, fragile state, with a GDP per capita of US\$ 808, a poverty headcount 77 percent, an HDI of 0.435 (rank 176/188), and a GDI of 0.832.45 The total population is estimated at 94 million people.46 The country has experienced economic collapse since the 1980s and successive waves of conflict since the 1990s.
 The current fragile situation is characterised by regional and internal conflicts, massive displacement, volatile politics, economic stagnation, natural disasters and epidemics.
 At least 70 armed groups remain active in the country.
-Political and inter-community tensions and conflicts, and consequently humanitarian needs, have been increasing. - 133.
+Political and inter-community tensions and conflicts, and consequently humanitarian needs, have been increasing.47 - 132.
 The DRC crisis is protracted and volatile.
-80 In October 2017, the United Nations activated a Level 3 response in the Kasai Region, Tanganyika, and South Kivu Provinces.
+He is in October 2017, the United Nations activated a Level 3 response in the Kasai Region, Tanganyika, and South Kivu Provinces.
 The 2017 Humanitarian Needs Overview (HNO) estimated the number of people in humanitarian need at 6.9 million people, including 4.2 million children.
 For 2018, this number had risen to 13.1 million.
 DRC has been noted to constitute the largest displacement crisis in Africa, and displacement has affected such a large share of the population, particularly in the east of the country, that the situation has been characterised as a "culture of displacement".
 The HNO estimates that, in 2018, IDPs number 6.8 million, returnees 660,000, and refugees 550,000 people.
 60 percent of these groups are children.
 As regards the IDPs, people generally move to nearby communities and 70-80 percent live with host families while displaced.
-81 Conflict forces people to abandon their houses, fields and livelihoods, and disrupts access to basic services, such as schools, and places an additional burden on girls and women whose workload increases as the household situation worsens.
-82 - 134.Aid agencies have been faced with the challenge to respond in an agile manner to the needs of the recently displaced with longer-term assistance, while boosting the resilience and autonomy of those in protracted displacement or living in chronic poverty.
+Conflict forces people to abandon their houses, fields and livelihoods, and disrupts access to basic services, such as schools, and places an additional burden on girls and women whose workload increases as the household situation worsens. - 133.
+Aid agencies have been faced with the challenge to respond in an agile manner to the needs of the recently displaced with longer-term assistance, while boosting the resilience and autonomy of those in protracted displacement or living in chronic poverty.
 The work takes place over a massive territory with poor infrastructure, and widespread insecurity.
-Inadequate resourcing is a challenge, as humanitarian funding for DRC has consistently declined.
-The 2016 DRC humanitarian response plan was 60percent funded, and the 2017 plan was 57 percent funded. - 135.While in 2016, 5.9 million people were food-insecure, in mid-2017, the number was 7.7 million.
+Inadequate resourcing is a challenge, as humanitarian funding for DRC has consistently declined.51 The 2016 DRC humanitarian response plan was 60percent funded, and the 2017 plan was 57 percent funded.52 - 134.
+While in 2016, 5.9 million people were food-insecure, in mid-2017, the number was 7.7 million.
 Chronic and acute food insecurity persists in most parts of the country.
 Severe food insecurity affects populations particularly in the Kivu region and Tanganyika province.
-In 2017, 850 000 people were in phase 4 of the IPC scale, concentrated in conflict zones, zones affected by natural hazards, areas receiving refugees and areas with chronic food
+In 2017, 850 000 people were in phase 4 of the IPC scale, concentrated in conflict zones, zones affected by natural hazards, areas receiving refugees and areas with chronic food insecurity.
+The average energy intake per person is 1,500 kcal, and only 9.3 percent of the population consume a minimum acceptable diet nationwide.
+A 2016 Cost of Hunger study revealed that women, female-

-&lt;sup>77 GDP per capita (constant 2011 international \$) from the World Bank's World Development Indicators database; other indicators from UNDP Human Development Report data: http://hdr.undp.org/en/countries/profiles/COD
+45 GDP per capita (constant 2011 international \$) from the World Bank's World Development Indicators database; other indicators from UNDP Human Development Report data: http://hdr.undp.org/en/countries/profiles/COD